RayHightower/RayHightower.com/_posts/2016-01-02-jekyll-github-lunrjs.markdown

 * [GitHub](/blog/2015/07/22/github-pages-quick-start-guide/), the collaboration tool for developers.
 Also useful for hosting and its content delivery network.

-* [lunr.js](http://lunrjs.com) to give visitors fast search capabilities. lunr.js is fast because search requests never hit the network.
+* [lunr.js](http://lunrjs.com), which gives visitors fast search capabilities. lunr.js is fast because search requests never hit the network.
 The entire search workflow happens in the browser.

 Members of [ChicagoRuby: North Shore](http://www.meetup.com/ChicagoRuby/events/225788039/) gathered on Saturday, January 2, 2016 to share experiences and ideas with these key tools.
 Slides appear below.